Gamma120/minimal-web-scraper/docs/source/how-to/scope_url.rst

 Choose the scope_url
 ====================

-``scope_url`` is a mandatory attribut of parsers classes.
+``scope_url`` is a mandatory attribute of parsers classes.
 It is essential to set it up correctly to make the library work as expected.

-``scope_url`` is used by the library to choose which parser to call to parse an url.
+``scope_url`` is used by the library to choose which parser to call to parse an URL.

-When ``scrape`` function is called, it will select the parser that match the given url.
+When ``scrape`` function is called, it will select the parser that match the given URL.

 Example
 -------